Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Alter Rhein Böötle Binnenkanal RheintalRheintal Böötle (Foto Seraina Zellweger)

-Points of entry for a Thur-Böötle
+Entry Points for a Thur-Boat Trip

-• Wooden bridge in Andelfingen (with connection to public transport, there are hardly any parking spaces here) you can take out at the campsite on the right or at the slipway
+• Wooden bridge in Andelfingen (with connection to public transport, there are hardly any parking spots) you can launch at the campsite on the right or at the slipway

-• Andelfingen Pünten left (big parking lot)
+• Andelfingen Pünten left launch point (large parking lot)

-• Andelfingen Alten Thurbrücke left (parking lot)
+• Andelfingen Old Thur Bridge left launch point (parking lot)

 Böötle Guide ThurThur